QueensLabOpen/IoT_Temperature_Sensor/ReadMe.md

 * Configure the Arduino IDE to work with the ESP8266.
 Follow the instructions in [this](https://github.com/esp8266/Arduino)  link
 * Download and unzip the [OneWire](OneWire.zip) library into the Arduino libraries folder on your machine.
 * Download and unzip the [DallasTemperature](DallasTemperature.zip) library into the Arduino libraries folder on your machine.
 * Analyze the code in the [Temperature.ino](Temperature.ino) arduino file.
-Change your SSID to match a desired unique name.
+In the file, change your Network SSID to match a desired unique name.
 * Analyze the contents of the html code in the data folder.
 Ensure that the data folder, Header.h and Temperature.ino all lie in the same folder.
 * Connect your device to your computer through a mini usb device provided to you.
 * Upload the Temperature.ino sketch to the device.